ventojs/vento/docs/2-API/include.md

 ## Data

 The included file inherits the same data as the main file.
-But you can add additional data passing an object after the file name.
+But you can add additional data by passing an object after the file name.

 ```js
 {{ include "./filename.vto" { name: "Óscar" } }}